 Cons: Locking mechanisms could be more durable, Rubber handles could be better designed

 Our Analysis and Test Results

-The REI Co-op Passage was a strong contender this year for our Best Buy award, but was edged out by the Black Diamond Trail Back.
-The Co-op Passage was an excellent choice for those looking for a low price point, and at $70, it's one of the least expensive poles in our lineup.
+The REI Co-op Passage was a strong contender this year for our Best Buy award, but was edged out by the Cascade Mountain Tech.
+The Co-op Passage was an excellent choice for those looking for a low price point, and at $70, it's one of the less expensive poles in our lineup.
 It features aluminum construction and doesn't feature a whole lot of weight for the design.

 The Co-op Passage features great ergonomics for its price point.
 The overall design was quite comfortable, and the grip felt incredible in our hands.
 However, due to its rubber design, we found it to be a little slippery in warmer weather hiking.
 We thought that the Black Diamond Trail Back had a little better design, with razor siping on the rubber handle to help dissipate sweat and increase comfort.
 The Aluminum pole felt great to hike with, and although not as comfortable as its carbon fiber cousin, the REI Co-op Flash Carbon, we thought it was great as an entry level trekking pole.

 The Co-op Passage features REI's Powerlock system, which is a standard lever locking mechanism.
 On the Passage model, the lever locks are plastic, which although we didn't experience any issues with on trail, made us a little wary of the durability of the mechanism.
 We thought the REI Co-op Flash Carbon had a slightly upgraded version of the Powerlock system, with aluminum levers which felt a little more burly to us.
 However, the Passage is also significantly less expensive than the Flash Carbon.
 The Powerlock system works just fine, and we were satisfied with its ability to keep our poles at the desired length.